 - black peppercorn

-To prevent mushing the vegetables, cook it separately from the beef.
-Boil it in the broth after the meat has tenderized or pressure cook it for 3 to 4 mins.
+To prevent mushing the vegetables, cook them separately from the beef.
+Boil it in the broth after the meat has tenderized or pressure cooks it for 3 to 4 mins.

 As with any Filipino dish, Beef Nilaga is best eaten with rice and more patis or fish sauce.